microsoft/PowerApps-Samples/cds/orgsvc/C#/AuditUserAccess/README.md

 ## What this sample does

 This sample first enables user access auditing with the logged on user's organization.
-Next, it creates and modifies an account entity so that audit records are genertated.
+Next, it creates and modifies an account entity so that audit records are generated.

 ## How this sample works